openenergymonitor/guide/source/setup/index.markdown

 The OpenEnergyMonitor system can be used as a simple home energy monitoring system for analyzing real-time power use and daily energy consumption.

-*All of our hardware units are based on the [Arduino](http://www.arduino.cc/) platform and are fully open-source.
-Please help support the OpenEnergyMonitor project by buying hardware through our official [Online Store](https://shop.openenergymonitor.com/).*
+*All of our hardware units are based on the [Arduino](http://www.arduino.cc/) platform and are fully open-source.*